Unique Day and Multi-day Events 2026

 Multi-day Trips

-EBTC returns for a third year to pedal through the dramatic landscape and unique sites of the Badlands – canyons, a ferry ride, hoodoos, a saloon!
-The drama isn’t limited to the landscape.
-We’ll also attend the buffet and performance at the Rosebud Theatre.
+EBTC returns for a fourth year to pedal through the spectacular landscape and sites of the Badlands – canyons, a ferry ride, hoodoos, and a saloon!
+In addition, many Drumheller participants may choose to purchase tickets for the Saturday evening buffet and performance of “Hurry Hard “at the Rosebud Theatre.

 Thunder Lake Cycling & Camping Weekend

-This long-standing EBTC tour is back again for 2025.
-Its an intermediate, fully supported tour from Onoway to the Thunder Lake Provincial Park and return.
+This long-standing EBTC tour is back again for 2026.
+It’s an intermediate, fully supported tour from Onoway to the Thunder Lake Provincial Park and return.
 Distances are 75 km on Saturday and 85 km on Sunday.

 Camping fees, and some meals and snacks for breaks along the way are prepaid by riders through a Club fee.
 Participants always enjoy the food, support and comradery on this trip, whether they camp regularly or haven’t camped for years.